casper-network/docs/source/docs/casper/design/consensus.md

 ## What is Highway?

 Highway is the CasperLabs invented [Proof-of-Stake](/glossary/P/#proof-of-stake) (PoS) modeled consensus protocol that is based on the [CBC (Correctness-by-Construction) Casper](/glossary/C/#cbc) approach.
 This protocol fulfills the key gaps in CBC Casper by practically implementing the finality, flexibility, and liveness features of the network.
 Casper Highway is designed based on partially synchronized [Byzantine Fault](/glossary/B/#byzantine-fault) Tolerant protocol which asserts that communication between nodes becomes eventually synchronous and that no more than a given fraction of nodes (presumably 1/3rd) are dishonest and may arbitrarily violate the protocol.
-Byzantine fault tolerant (BFT) protocols function even if some nodes (including possibly validator nodes) are faulty in any way, e.g. if they crash or are taken over by an adversary.
+This states that the protocol will function even if some nodes (including possibly validator nodes) are faulty in any way.
 Nodes that are not faulty are called *honest* nodes.

 ## Why Highway?